LGR2/LGRblog/content/post/Poem No.3.md

 ## Dumplings

-Conscripted and armed with a rolling pin, \
+Conscripted and armed with a rolling pin,\
-I followed orders as we made dumplings. \
+I followed orders making dumpling bits.\
-Press the dough flat—keep quick rhythm, legato—\
+Press the dough flat—keep quick rhythm, legato— \
 And stack discs into pagodas: her bliss.

 I watched her fingertips guide each wrapping\
 into their delicate first kiss, sealing\
 Away their shared heart.
-She boils them, alive,\
+She boils them.
+Alive.\
-Slowly: her euphemism for annealing.
+Slowly—her euphemism for annealing.

 My creator's fingers have gone through me.\
 I have been torn apart, flattened, rolled flat, \
 filled, and pinched at the edges to perfection.\
-Yet, I understand, knowing I am glad.
+Yet, I understand, knowing I am glad

+For being raised with starlight and tempered\
+In boiling water; to never burst\
+Under the weight of the rolling pin which\
+Razed my wrinkles for better or worse.

 So, in my own way, I will fall apart\
 When I come home to billet.
 Turned to stone,\